 Kind of.
 Half-Irish, half-Scottish Peter O'Toole, who might have been born in England or Ireland (he had two different birth certificates), as Welsh born but half Anglo-Irish and half Scots Lawrence.
 At any rate, they're both from the British Isles.

-Though apparently Guinness bore such a striking resemblance to the real Faisal that people who didn't know he was dead thought he was the real deal, it's rather uncomfortable to a modern audience to see a white Englishman playing an Arab.
+Though apparently Alec Guinness bore such a striking resemblance to the real Faisal that people who didn't know he was dead thought he was the real deal, it's rather uncomfortable to a modern audience to see a white Englishman playing an Arab.

 Mexican-American Anthony Quinn as Bedouin tribal leader Auda Abu Tayi.

 What Could Have Been: Several actors were offered the leading role, including Marlon Brando, but Lean initially seemed set on Albert Finney, an unknown actor with few roles to his credit.
 Finney received an elaborate, four day screen test, performing scenes from early script drafts with several actors and reciting passages from Lawrence's Seven Pillars of Wisdom.
 Finney impressed Lean and producer Sam Spiegel, but Spiegel demanded Finney sign a multi-picture contract.
-Finney refused, instead performing his Star-Making Role in Saturday Night and Sunday Morning while Lawrence was still in production.
+Finney refused, instead performing his Star-Making Role in Saturday Night And Sunday Morning while Lawrence was still in production.
 Enter Peter O'Toole and the rest is history.

-Word of Gay: When interviewed David Lean was pretty straightforward about this issue.
+Word of Gay: When interviewed, David Lean was pretty straightforward about this issue.
 He thought that one of Lawrence's key conflicts throughout the film was his inability to come to terms with his own homosexuality, and if you keep this in mind there are a lot of moments in the film that can be read in this way.
 He also compared the relationship between Lawrence and Ali to the doomed love affair in his heterosexual romance Brief Encounter.